jtroo/kanata/README.md

 - `KeySeq`: Outputs multiple keys at once.
 E.g `Meh` and `Hyper` are `KeySeq`s
 - `Meh`: A shorthand for `KeySeq(KEY_LEFTCTRL, KEY_LEFTALT, KEY_LEFTSHIFT)`
 - `Hyper`: A shorthand for `KeySeq(KEY_LEFTCTRL, KEY_LEFTALT, KEY_LEFTSHIFT, KEY_LEFTMETA)`
+- `ToggleLayerAlias`: When pressed, either turns on or off a named layer.
 - `ToggleLayer`: When pressed, either turns on or off a layer.
 - `MomentaryLayer`: While pressed, the relevant layer will remain active
 - `Sound`: Plays one of the pre-built sounds